prestontasoff/ESPM_112L_24/Week_3_files/Week_3.md

 # Review: Quality and Trimming

-- Last week, as you'll recall, we looked at how to investigate the quality of your reads with [FastQC](https://github.com/s-andrews/FastQC), as well as how to trim your reads based on quality using [Sickle](https://github.com/najoshi/sickle).
+- Last week, as you'll recall, we looked at how to investigate the quality of your reads with [FastQC](https://github.com/s-andrews/FastQC), as well as how to trim your reads based on quality using [bbduk](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/).

 - Since we subset the reads last time due to computational constraints, I've provided two example FastQC reports for you: One pre-trimming and one post-trimming.
-They're stored at`/home/jwestrob/fastqc_output/S3_002_pre_trimming_fastqc.html` and `/home/jwestrob/fastqc_output/S3_002_trimmed_fastqc.html`, and they're both also stored in this github repository.
+They're stored at`/home/ptasoff/raw.d`.
 Try opening them with your browser and pulling them up side-by-side.
 What are the main differences you see?
 How dramatic is the difference in quality?
 (They shouldn't be terribly different)

 ---